Open Table Network: History

-Miranda Threlfall-Holmes, Team Rector at St Luke in the City, advocates offering control of church organisations to marginalised groups, such as LGBT Christians; she describes Open Table as an "electrifying" example of this idea working successfully in practice.
+Miranda Threlfall-Holmes, Team Rector at St Luke in the City, advocated offering control of church organisations to marginalised groups, such as LGBT Christians; she describes Open Table as an "electrifying" example of this idea working successfully in practice.

 In 2016, Paul Bayes, Bishop of Liverpool until February 2022, called for changes in the Church of England's attitudes to lesbian and gay people; recalling to The Guardian a visit to the Open Table congregation in Liverpool, he said: "I saw their faithfulness as Christians, often in difficult circumstances, sometimes in trying to say who they are within the church.
 I want to make room for a congregation like Open Table."
 In 2019, Bayes described Open Table as "one of the fastest growing Church planting movements in England".

+In 2018, Open Table Cambridge was established at Downing Place United Reformed Church, Cambridge.
+Gay Christian co-founder Alison Binney said she had "immediately felt safe to be myself" at the church.
+Asked about the exclusion of LGBT+ Christians from church life, she said: "I think sometimes people who feel unloved and frightened come from churches which say things like, 'We take the Bible seriously' as a way to justify exclusion.
+And perhaps it would be helpful for you to hear this: We take the Bible incredibly seriously too."

 In 2019, Open Table successfully campaigned for the Home Office to grant Yew Fook Sam, a gay Malaysian, asylum for five years.
 The campaign started by Open Table and promoted by the Liverpool Echo gathered more than 5000 signatures to an online petition.